Washington County, Maryland: State representation

 Washington County is represented by two senators in the Maryland State Senate.
-Member George C. Edwards (R), serves the 1st district in Maryland and Andrew A. Serafini (R), serves in the 2nd district.
+Member Mike McKay (R), serves the 1st district in Maryland and Paul D. Corderman (R), serves in the 2nd district.
 The county also is represented in Maryland General Assembly’s other primary division, the Maryland House of Delegates.
-Delegates who stand for Washington County include: Mike McKay (R) for District 1C, Neil Parrot (R) and William Wivell (R) for District 2A and Paul Cordermen (R) for District 2B.
+Delegates who stand for Washington County include: Terry Baker (R) for District 1C, William Valentine (R) and William J. Wivell (R) for District 2A and Matthew Schindler (D) for District 2B.

 County government

 Washington County’s “leader” is known as the County Administrator.
-Currently, Kirk C. Downey serves as the Interim Administrator.
+Currently, Michelle Gordon serves as the County Administrator.
 However, Washington County's County Commissioners exercise executive powers as they exist in the government of the county.

 The County Commissioners in Washington County comprise the traditional form of county government in Maryland.
-Current members include: Terry Baker (Vice President), Randall Wagner, Cort Meinelschmidt, Jeffrey A. Cline (President), and Wayne K. Keefer.
+Current members include: John Barr (President) (R), Jeffrey A. Cline (Vice President) (R), Randall Wagner (R), Derek Harvey (R), and Randy Leatherman (R).